dapr/docs/howto/consume-topic/README.md

 app.listen(port, () => console.log(`consumer app listening on port ${port}!`))
 </pre>

 In the payload returned to Dapr, `topic` tells Dapr which topic to subscribe to, `route` tells Dapr which endpoint to call on when a message comes to that topic, and `pubsubName` tells Dapr which pub/sub component it should use.
-In this example this is `messagebus` as this is the name of the component we outlined above.
+In this example this is `pubsub` as this is the name of the component we outlined above.

 ## Consume messages